tonypowa/grafinder/README.md

 ### To-do list:

-1. take input from user and store in a variable
+1. when executing the script, pass a link as a arg.
+Take this input and store it in a variable
 - create a function to:
   - validate length of input.
   - format user input variable: convert string to lowercase